If you want to know how you can maximize your low-intensity exercise and burn the most fat, then it’s time to calculate your fat-burning zone.

 - The fat-burning zone is the target heart rate range of 60-80% of your maximum heart rate.

-- Mixing low-intensity exercises with high-intensity workouts and incorporating moderate-intensity exercises can help achieve weight loss goals effectively.
+- I found that mixing low-intensity exercises with high-intensity workouts and incorporating moderate-intensity exercises can help achieve weight-loss goals effectively.

 How To Calculate Your Fat-Burning Zone?